jeeachoi/DEVisual_Shiny/README.md

 - Plot heatmap?
 - Plot Violin plot for each DE gene?
 - Need normalization?
-If Yes, normalization will be performed.
+If Yes, median-by-ratio ormalization will be performed.
 If the input matrix is normalized (e.g. by median-by-ratio normalization or TMM), this option should be disabled.
 In addition, if the input expression matrix only contains a small set of genes, it is suggested to normalize using all genes first before taking the subset.
 - Adjust outlier?
 If Yes, values <= 5 th quantile (>= 95 th quantile) will be pushed to qt1 th quantile (qt2 th quantile).
 - For Heatmap: Whether cluster by row
 - For Heatmap: Whether scale the data within a row